Roelanb/d3-excelgrid/vibecoding/ReportMaker/bugfixes.md

 Implement in the data region the possibility to connect to a view or a stored procedure.
 The sqlrest api has been upgraded to support this. /api/views and /api/stored-procedures

 Add the possibility to set the stored procedure parameters with the report parameters. ({{parameterName}})

+Ok, now refactor the run report & Preview pdf.
+Combine them into one function.
+Design this as a 2nd tab in the report editor.
+At the top of this tab, there should be a run button.
+When clicked, the report should be run and the pdf should be previewed.
+If there are parameters defined, the user should be able to set the values at the top of the tab.

+Add a button to the report editor to run the report and preview the pdf through the report generator api.
+This is just a test to see if the report generator api works and that the generated pdf is correct.

+Make sure that the canvas size matches the page size exactly, correct nr of pixels, correct orientation, correct margins, correct page size.
+Maybe show the complete page and indicate the margins with a border.

+Enable the canvas zooming with the mouse wheel.

+Make sure that the page size is correct.
+For an A4 page:
+Width: 210 mm ÷ 25.4 ≈ 8.2677 inches (commonly rounded to 8.27 inches)
+Height: 297 mm ÷ 25.4 ≈ 11.6929 inches (commonly rounded to 11.69 inches)

+When I generate the pdf with the api, the page size is 11.03 x 15.60 inches, which is not correct.